cloudmesh-community/fa18-523-60/paper/paper.md

 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-523-60/blob/master/paper/paper.md)

 * :o: we already pointed out that first section is too long
-* :o: proposedtitle chamge: MongoDB in Python
+* :o: proposedtitle chamge: MongoDB in Python - changed
-* :o: introductionand learning outcome missing
+* :o: introductionand learning outcome missing - TO ADD
-* :o: wrong quotes
+* :o: wrong quotes - fixed quotes
-* :o: donot use quotes fro non cited text such as in  "_id" that is `_id`
+* :o: donot use quotes fro non cited text such as in  "_id" that is `_id` - fixed
-* :o: use bash and python after the 3 quotes, bash has a $ at the beginning
+* :o: use bash and python after the 3 quotes, bash has a $ at the beginning - fixed

 ## MongoDB